 Singaporeans love to run.
 In 2018 itself, there will be at least 50 fully-packed running events taking place on the island.
 It is no surprise, then, that Singapore’s National Sports Participation Survey ranked running as the number one sporting activity in our country.
 These findings may sound like good news to a country trying to breed a healthier nation, but according to a study conducted by Harvard Medical School and the National Running Center at Harvard-affiliated Spaulding Rehabilitation Hospital, every year 30 – 75% of regular runners suffer foot and ankle injuries due to the sport.
 These injuries can be caused by the lack of stretching, incorrect running techniques, rapidly changing the intensity of training, biomechanical misalignment or simply incorrect footwear.
 Fortunately, the frequency of these injuries can be greatly reduced by following the 5 precautionary tips we have for you.

 Not all sports shoes are designed for running or jogging.
 There are specific characteristics to look out for in a shoe before they can be considered running shoes.
-To learn how to properly assess the suitability of a pair of sneakers for running, Victoria Cheng, a Fitness Influencer in Singapore, decided to seek Georgina Callaghan-Tay, a Podiatrist at East Coast Podiatry Centre for her professional opinion.
+To learn how to properly assess the suitability of a pair of sneakers for running, Victoria Cheng, a Fitness Influencer in Singapore, decided to seek Georgina Callaghan-Tay, a Podiatrist at East Coast Podiatry Centre opinion.
 You may watch the video here:

 Besides supporting a runner’s feet with appropriate footwear, Podiatrist prescribed Orthotics or Shoe Insoles will further reduce the occurrence of injury for the runner.
 These devices are designed based on the runner’s foot type and gait pattern, serving to prevent joint damage and fix alignment issues in the runner’s lower extremity.

 Prescription Orthotics can be divided into two broad categories: